-If a sign-on screen is not presented, and the cursor is in the upper left hand corner, then the host has not accepted the request to connect.
+If a sign-on screen is not presented, and the cursor is in the upper left hand corner, the host has not accepted the request to connect.
 This can be caused by the following conditions:

-- Incorrect IP address for the host reenter the proper IP address. - Incorrect IP address of the display station (another device may have the same address) reenter a valid IP address. - The host may not be set for auto-configuration the system administrator will need to turn this on, or manually configure a device. - The host may not have enough virtual device sessions available the system administrator will need to increase the number of available sessions. - The host may believe there is another device with the same name and IP address already active - the system administrator will need to vary off the device and end the TCP/IP session (see Troubleshooting for details on how to handle this issue).
+- · Incorrect IP address for the Host Name, reenter the proper IP address. - Incorrect IP address for the 2677e (another device may have the same address) reenter a valid IP address in the Control Panel, Network Connections (F2 from the Connection Manager). - The host may not be set for auto-configuration, the system administrator will need to turn this on, or manually configure a device. - The host may not have enough virtual device sessions available, the system administrator will need to increase the number of available sessions. - The host may believe there is another device with the same name and IP address already active, the system administrator will need to vary off the device and end the TCP/IP session (see Troubleshooting for details on how to handle this issue).